Soul22238/EECS487GroupProject/README.md

-# EECS 487 Group18 Prompt Engineering
+# EECS 487 Group18 Evaluating Prompt Engineering Strategies for LLM-Based Code Generation and Debugging
+## DS-1000
-## Declaration
+### Declaration
 The codes and data are largely adapted from the paper [_DS-1000: A Natural and Reliable Benchmark for Data Science Code Generation_](https://arxiv.org/abs/2211.11501).
 The oriinal github repository is attached here [project page](https://ds1000-code-gen.github.io/) .
-## Citation for the original work
+### Citation for the original work

 ```
 @article{Lai2022DS1000,